Estimate the duration of your experiments

 For example, if you test your homepage hero banner and want more visitors to enroll in a course, select Conversion of registration: course enrolled.

-The Duration Estimator automatically calculates your current conversion rate from the last 29-30 days of Analytics data and shows it in the results panel (for example, 78.8% -> 82.8%).
+The Duration Estimator calculates your current conversion rate from the last 29-30 days of Analytics data, and shows the rate in the results panel (for example, 78.8% -> 82.8%).

 If you don't see the metric you need: